Group18CloudPrediction/oucseniordesignv2/README.md

 7/14 Commit: adds express framework.

+7/21 Commit: Added Navbar and moved Map code to javascript file

 Make sure you have node js installed and set up

 npm start to run express